lasarojc/ds_notes/docs/time/physical.md

 ![[Fuso-horários](https://commons.wikimedia.org/w/index.php?curid=42165217)](../images/TimeZones.png)

 O UTC é definido com base no TAI, Tempo Atômico Internacional, calculado como a média dos valores de relógios atômicos espalhados pelo globo.
-O TAI mede perfeitamente a passagem do tempo, mas como a rotação da terra é irregular, medir perfeitamente não é o adequado.
+O TAI mede "perfeitamente" a passagem do tempo, mas como a rotação da terra é irregular, medir perfeitamente não é o adequado.
 Assim, o UTC leva em consideração o fato do dia não ter exatamente 24 horas e, de fato, não ter duração constante.
 Por exemplo, após um grande terremoto o centro de massa da terra pode ser alterado e a rotação ter sua velocidade aumentada ou diminuída.

 !!!quote "UTC"
      Nearly all UTC days contain exactly 86,400 SI seconds with exactly 60 seconds in each minute.
 However, because the mean solar day is slightly longer than 86,400 SI seconds, occasionally the last minute of a UTC day is adjusted to have 61 seconds.
 The extra second is called a leap second.
 It accounts for the grand total of the extra length (about 2 milliseconds each) of all the mean solar days since the previous leap second.
 The last minute of a UTC day is permitted to contain 59 seconds to cover the remote possibility of the Earth rotating faster, but that has not yet been necessary.